OpenTermsArchive/contrib-versions/AttWireless/unknown.md

-**6.2   What Are The Intended Purposes Of AT&T's Wireless Data Service?**
+**6.2   What Are The Intended Uses Of AT&T's Wireless Data Service?**

 AT&T's wireless data network is a shared resource, which AT&T manages for the benefit of all of its customers so that they can enjoy a consistent, high-quality mobile broadband experience and a broad range of mobile Internet services, applications and content.
 However, certain activities and uses of the network by an individual customer or small group of customers can negatively impact the use and enjoyment of the network by others.
 Therefore, certain activities and uses of AT&T’s wireless data service are permitted and others are prohibited.
 The terms and conditions of your use of AT&T’s wireless data service are set forth below.